 Now we are ready to finish the outside.
 Put the two mounting screws (RA) back in place.
+Or if your coach is a Winnebago, see pics above for location of bolts,

-WARNING: Make sure this gas plug has been checked for leaks (RA) this copper tube can be bent carefully and tucked out of the way once the fridge is back in place
+WARNING: Make sure this gas plug has been checked for leaks

+(RA) this copper tube can be bent carefully and tucked out of the way once the fridge is back in place